ak1nttr/ak1nttr/README.md

 # 💫 About Me:
- 🌍 I'm based in Antalya Turkiye<br> ✉️ You can contact me at nsnr6458@gmail.com<br> 🚀 I'm currently working on My fullstack web development<br> 🧠  I'm learning Java Spring and C# - ASP.NET-Core<br> 🤝 I'm open to collaborating on Java , C# , Kotlin Skills
+ 🌍 I'm based in Antalya Turkiye<br> ✉️ You can contact me at nsnr6458@gmail.com<br> 🚀 I'm currently working on Android App Development<br> 🧠  I'm learning Java Spring and C# - ASP.NET-Core<br> 🤝 I'm open to collaborating on Java , C# , Kotlin Skills

 ## 🌐 Socials: